Start college with up to 28 credit hours already under your belt.

-Once you have been admitted, you will be sent a link to the following medical forms, which must be completed before you are able to begin taking classes at Lynn.
+Once you have been admitted, you will receive a link to fill out the following medical forms required for Lynn University:

 - Medical history